spoonapps/docs/reference/command_line/commit.md

 - The files and registry keys from the **nuget/nuget** image

 However, if the same container were committed with the command `spoon commit --no-base <container id> my-new-image`, `my-new-image` would only contain the files and registry keys created or modified in the container.
 The `git/git` and `nuget/nuget` images are included as a dependency at runtime.

+#### Startup file

+If original image had startup file specified then commited image will retain it.
+If original image had startup file not specified and container was run with `--startup-file` parameter then commited image will have its startup file set to this parameter value.